“Strength lies in differences, not in similarities.”

 Top leaders and organizations recognize that assessments are an increasingly vital business tool in today’s competitive marketplace.
 Having insights into and understanding individual styles, behaviors, motivators, preferences, social and emotional intelligence, skills, competencies and talent provides a distinct business advantage.
 Assessments create self-awareness and are essential tools for fast-tracking individual and team development.

-The SAN DIEGO LEADERSHIP INSTITUTE offers a variety of assessment options to supplement leadership development offerings, including executive coaching.
+The SD LEADERSHIP INSTITUTE offers a variety of assessment options to supplement leadership development offerings, including executive coaching.
 While most assessments are debriefed with an individual and a certified professional, some assessments can be debriefed in a group setting with a facilitator.
 Group debriefs are typically useful when paired with a communication skills and/or team-building workshop.
 Group aggregate data is also available.

 Individual Assessments are valuable tools for use in expanding awareness and gaining insights into one’s individual style, behaviors, motivators, preferences, social and emotional intelligence, skills, competencies and talent.
 Self-awareness is a vital first step in self-development, career pathing and in partnering with a coach.

-SAN DIEGO LEADERSHIP INSTITUTE has certified practitioners in a variety of Individual Assessment options for you to select from, including the following:
+SD LEADERSHIP INSTITUTE has certified practitioners in a variety of Individual Assessment options for you to select from, including the following:

 Many of the Individual Assessments, when utilized in a team building or team dynamics workshop format create an opportunity for individual members of the team to better understand and articulate their own style, behaviors, motivators, social and emotional intelligence, skills, competencies and talent as well as compare or contrast their own information with other members of the team.
 These valuable insights help members of a team transition from frustration, breakdowns in communication and trust, interpersonal conflict and lack of alignment to improved communication, trust, collaboration, cooperation, alignment and ultimately increased productivity.